Pursuing Alimony? Contact O. Long Law

 Do Stay-at-Home Parents Receive More Spousal Support?

 Raising children is arguably the most demanding job in the world.
 Still, you don't pay into social security, earn a pension, or have many financial benefits as a stay-at-home parent.
-Our attorneys and in-house financial advisor conduct a careful audit of each spouse's finances, income, and resources.
+Our attorneys conduct a careful audit of each spouse's finances, income, and resources.

 We aggressively pursue maintenance based on our client's loss of income and career opportunities due to the obligations of marriage and child-rearing.